-A special set of test equipment, techniques, and corresponding software were developed and used to provide the following steps in the test procedure:

-- selection of the preamplifier/shaper/discriminator ASICs for the anode front-end boards (AFEB); - test of the functionality of the assembled boards at the factory; - an AFEB burn-in test; - final certification tests of the AFEBs, followed by the loading of all test information into a production database; - selection test of the controllable time delay ASICs.

-About 12200 boards were tested, with a yield of more than 90%.
-Similarly, we have tested about 24000 delay chips, with a yield of 88%.
-Approximately 100 boards/day and 300 delay chips/day were tested by 2 operators.
-The mass production test data and results for the boards were stored in a production database [21] for detector calibration and simulation purposes, as well as for board traceability.
-The status of the tests and the results were monitored during the entire period of the mass production test [22].
-The details of the tests and the equipment are given below.
+- produce complete documentation needed for installation checkout, commissioning, and maintenance. - A special set of test equipment, techniques, and corresponding software were developed and used to provide the following steps in the test procedure: - selection of the preamplifier/shaper/discriminator ASICs for the AFEBs; - test of the functionality of the assembled boards at the factory; - an AFEB burn-in test; - final certification tests of the AFEBs, followed by the loading of all test information into a production database; - selection test of the controllable time delay ASICs. - About 12,200 boards were tested, with a yield of 21 more than 90%.
+Similarly, we have tested about 24,000 delay chips, with a yield of 88%.
+Approxi-23 mately 100 boards/day and 300 delay chips/day were tested by two operators.
+The mass produc-25 tion test data and results for the boards were stored in a production database [21] for detector 27 calibration and simulation purposes, as well as for board traceability.
+The status of the tests and the 29 results were monitored during the entire period of the mass production test [22].
+The details of the 31 tests and the equipment are given below.